heshamabdelazim/Learn-Postman-with-me/README.md

 Firstly, In this section you need to know the <b>http methods</b> which they are (GET, POST, DELETE, PUT,...)<br/>
 Secondly, you need to know after send to the server, What would the server say to you?<br/>
 would it be Ok, not found or what? how to konw that? by <b>status code</b>

+---
+## General notes through the course
+- In the script section you need to know that postman used `javascript syntax`.
+- There's a third party library called chai.js which contains .to  .be  .an   .have It is used by postman for writing assesrtions(checks)

 ```javascript
 let test="string";